metaplex-foundation/umi/docs/transactions.md

 builder = builder.setAddressLookupTables([myLut]);
 ```

-To create an address lookup table, you might be intersted in the `@metaplex-foundation/mpl-essentials` package which provides helpers for creating them.
+To create an address lookup table, you might be interested in the `@metaplex-foundation/mpl-essentials` package which provides helpers for creating them.

 ```ts
 import { createLut } from '@metaplex-foundation/mpl-essentials';